 The requestor fails to meet the requirements for bringing a Reconsideration Request; or

-It is frivolous querulous or vexatious(iii) the requestor had notice and opportunity to, but did not, participate in the public comment period relating to the contested action, if applicable.
+It is frivolous. querulous or vexatious(iii) the requestor had notice and opportunity to, but did not, participate in the public comment period relating to the contested action, if applicable.

 The Board Governance Committee's summary dismissal of a Request for Reconsideration shall be documented and promptly posted on the website.